boncz/boncz/README.md

 # Welcome
-I'm an aspiring Data Scientist, transitioning into the tech industry after a long career in hospitality/management.
+I'm a Data Scientist, transitioning into the tech industry after a long career in hospitality/management.
 This new journey is just beginning, and I'm dedicated to learning as much as I can through all possible avenues!

 I am a: